Shivpreet Singh

 niiñd kis vaqt na jaane aa.e

-It’s John Lennon’s birthday today.
+It is John Lennon’s birthday today.
 He was a singer of peace and hope, a kindler of imaginations.
-He died a legend at 40 years and left a legacy of beautiful songs and love.
+He passed away prematurely at the age of 40, but he left behind a legacy of lovely melodies and a message of love.

 Imagine there's no heaven